top of page

 Prunus serrulata 'Kwanzan'

-There are three double pink cherry trees in the Park.
+There are two double pink cherry trees in the Park.
 See Wikipedia entry here.

-Cherry in the northwest corner of the Park in April
+Cherry in the northwest corner of the Park in April.
+This cherry died and was cut down in September 2021.

 Double pink cherry tree factoids: